When it’s time to buy a new pair of eyeglasses, where will you get the best price and service after the sale?

 In addition, the company has a philanthropic angle; they donate a pair of glasses to someone in need every time you buy a pair.

 And unlike Zenni, which completely outsources production to another country, Warby Parker cuts the lenses and assembles the final product in New York State.
 (However, the frames are sourced from China.)

-Finally, Warby Parker is trying to embrace the ominchannel approach to retail with almost 90 physical stores across the country and two in Canada.
+Finally, Warby Parker is trying to embrace the ominchannel approach to retail with more than 100 physical stores across the country and several in Canada.
 However, you can only get an eye exam at a handful of those locations.

 Everybody knows Costco as the place that offers you savings on just about everything in your life.
 Well, you can add eyewear to that list.